-- 1. Startup and service must be performed by a Factory Trained Service Technician. - 2.
+- 1. Startup and service must be performed by a Factory Trained Service Technician competent in working with flammable refrigerants. - 2.
 Use only with type of the gas approved for the furnace.
 Refer to the furnace rating plate. - 3.
 The unit is for outdoor use only.
 See General Information section for more information. - 4.
 Provide adequate combustion ventilation air to the furnace.
 If a vent duct extension is used, a class III approved vent is required.
 See the Locating Units and Gas Heating sections of the Installation section of the manual. - 5.
-Always install and operate furnace within the intended temperature rise range and duct system external static pressure (ESP) as specified on the unit nameplate. - 6.
-The supply and return air ducts must be derived from the same space.
-It is recommended ducts be provided with access panels to allow inspection for duct
+Always install and operate furnace within the intended temperature rise range and duct system external static pressure (ESP) as specified on the unit nameplate.

-- tightness.
+- 6. The supply and return air ducts must be derived from the same space.
+It is recommended ducts be provided with access panels to allow inspection for duct tightness.
 When a down flow duct is used with electric heat, the exhaust duct must be an L shaped duct. - 7.
+For ducted applications, supply and return must be ducted directly to the space served by the unit.
+If plenum return is to be utilized, the return plenum must be provided with a refrigerant detection system or ventilation in accordance with ASHRAE 15 requirements. - 8.
 Clean furnace, duct and components upon completion of the construction setup.
-Verify furnace operating conditions including input rate, temperature rise and ESP. - 8.
+Verify furnace operating conditions including input rate, temperature rise and ESP. - 9.
 Every unit has a unique equipment nameplate with electrical, operational, and unit clearance specifications.
-Always refer to the unit nameplate for specific ratings unique to the model you have purchased. - 9.
+Always refer to the unit nameplate for specific ratings unique to the model you have purchased. - 10.
 READ THE ENTIRE INSTALLATION, OPERATION AND MAINTENANCE MANUAL.
-OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 10.
+OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 11.
 Keep this manual and all literature safeguarded near or on the unit.